Covid 19 Omicron outbreak: New variant spread faster than anyone thought - NZ Herald

 "There is a possibility that really we're going to be seeing a serious doubling or tripling of the cases as we move along or as the week unfolds," Gumede-Moeletsi said.

-After a period of low transmission in South Africa, new cases began to rapidly increase in the middle of November.
-Currently the country is confirming nearly 3000 new infections per day.
+After a period of low transmission in South Africa, new cases began to rapidly increase in the middle of last month.
+The country is confirming nearly 3000 new infections a day.

 The concentration of Omicron cases among university students in the capital of Pretoria is a particular cause for concern because that group is very sociable — and will soon be heading for their homes at the end of the year and mixing with friends and family.